bredelings/BAli-Phy/TODO/CommandLineTypes.md

 ## Remaining Work

-1. Consider whether the global `make_type_app(...)` / `make_type_apps(...)`
-   compatibility names should be renamed or moved into `CM` once call sites are easy to update.
-They are native helpers now, not ptree bridges.
-2. Optionally replace the `path.cc` parameter-name trie with a small local node struct.
+1. Optionally replace the `path.cc` parameter-name trie with a small local node struct.
 This use is unrelated to model expressions and types.
-3. Optionally replace the help-topic tree in `src/bali-phy/help.cc` with a small local node struct.
+2. Optionally replace the help-topic tree in `src/bali-phy/help.cc` with a small local node struct.
 This use is unrelated to rule loading and model expressions.
-4. After cleanup, audit with:
+3. After cleanup, audit with:

 ```sh
 rg 'ptree\("Int"|ptree\("Double"|ptree\("Tuple"|ptree\("List"' src/models src/bali-phy